ekmixon/orca-securechange/README.md

 1. In Orca go to **Policy -> Security Policy**.
 Here you'll see the rule base that was generated dynamicaly following the traffic discovery process.
 2. At the upper right corner click on **Actions -> Apply on Firewalls**.
 3. At this point Orca will prepare the "Modify group" request to SecureChange.
 4. SecureChange will poll Orca (every 60 seconds by default) for requests , open a ticket and process the request.
-In Orca **Policy -> Firewall tockets**, you'll see a "Processing" log.
+In Orca **Policy -> Firewall tickets**, you'll see a "Processing" log.
-5. Follwing completion of "Modify group" workflow, and ticket closure, you'll see in **Policy -> Firewall tockets** a "Implemented" log.
+5. Follwing completion of "Modify group" workflow, and ticket closure, you'll see in **Policy -> Firewall tickets** a "Implemented" log.

 ## License